vooft/kotstruct/README.md

 })
 ```

-For a full example please refer to [kotstruct-test](./kotstruct-test).
+For mapper examples please refer to [kotstruct-test](./kotstruct-test).

+For a more comprehensive example please check [kotstruct-example](https://github.com/vooft/kotstruct-example)